Lectronix has used our expertise in automotive electronics to construct some of the world’s most innovative police vehicle control systems.

 If you are a police fleet facing challenges dealing with the equipment needs of your vehicles, we would love to hear from you and share our experiences.
-If you are a Ford Interceptor user, we highly recommend you consider our ICS in-dash display and control system which is sold through our partner and distributor, Havis Inc. And if you are a current user of our products and want to talk, we always appreciate feedback.
+If you are purchasing Ford Interceptor® Utilities, we highly recommend you consider our ICS 12.1″ touch screen as a factory order option on your new vehicles.
+And if you are a current user of our products and want to talk, we always appreciate feedback.

 Below are some of the police products we’ve designed and manufacture:

 Integrated Computer Screen (ICS) for Ford Police Interceptor® Utility (MY20+)

 Due to popular reception and customer demand, our 12.1″ touch screen is now available as a direct factory order option on the popular Ford Police Interceptor® Utility.
 Because of the extensive vehicle integration made possible working closely with Ford, the ICS is currently only available if ordered with the vehicle (order code 47E) and cannot be installed after the fact.
 So if the benefits of this interior improvement sound attractive, be sure to consider the feature when purchasing new vehicles.

 Unsure whether the ICS is a fit for your police fleet?
 We are here to answer questions and help with your decision.
 Ford brochures are a good place to start for a description of basic features.
 The ICS owner’s manual provides more technical details, and our support team is eager to help.
 Download the manual or reach out to our team from the ICS support page.

 Integrated Control System (ICS) for Ford Police Interceptors (MY13-MY19)

 Introducing the Integrated Control System, available for the Ford Police Interceptor Sedan & the Ford Police Interceptor SUV.